nradulovic/hw_parvus/README.rst

 * Try to keep power dissipation to around 40W per IC package. (from PDF document *AN-1192 Overture Series High Power Solutions*) for LM3886.
-* Maximum power dissipation should be around 25W per IC package for LM1875.

 Fortunately, with music signals the power dissipation should be lower.
 Effective power of music signal is about 2 to 10 times as smaller than